weavedb/wao/docs/docs/pages/hyperbeam/codec-structured.md

 `structured@1.0` turns complex objects into strings with extended `ao-types` according to the HTTP Structured Field Values ([RFC-9651](https://datatracker.ietf.org/doc/rfc9651/)) specification.

+This object type is called `TABM (Type Annotated Binary Message)` in HyperBEAM.

 `ao-types` has the following types:

 - `integer` : `123`